basile-henry/infinisweep/README.md

 Available options:
-  -h,--help                Show this help text -a,--auto-open           Whether to automatically open cells known to not
-                           contain a mine
-  -d,--density PERCENT     Density of the minefield, as a percentage
+  -h,--help                Show this help text -a,--auto-open           Open cells automatically (as per flags/markers) -d,--density PERCENT     Density of the minefield, as a percentage
 ```